MicrosoftDocs/azure-docs/DevCenter/dotNET/Tutorials/dntut_mobile_rest_api_with_sql.md

 	The **add-migration Initial** command generates a class named **Initial** that creates the database.
 You can see the new class files in **Solution Explorer**.<br/>
 	In the **Initial** class, the **Up** method creates the Contacts table, and the **Down** method (used when you want to return to the previous state) drops it.<br/>
 3. Right-click the Migrations folder and open the **Configuration.cs** file.
-4. Add the folloing to list of namespaces.
+4. Add the follwoing to list of namespaces.

     	 using ContactManager.Models;